 Kids of all ages are encouraged to come out and celebrate this wonderful weekend.
 Kids are also encouraged to bring their parents to the family fun area!
 Thanks to the good folks at Oceanside Pediatrics for sponsoring the family area and to the teachers and volunteers of Beaufort Elementary and the Tiller School for their hard work!

 The Beaufort Music Festival is a community-supported event; many of our past volunteers have said that the time they spend volunteering at the festival is the best part of their festival experience.
-If you are interested in volunteering on Saturday May 10, please go to our page on SignUp Genius.
+If you are interested in volunteering on Saturday, please go to our page.

-Volunteers who sign up for one 90-minute shift will receive a FREE ticket to the festival.
-Volunteers who sign up for two shifts will receive a ticket and a Klean Kanteen steel pint; these are much sought-after and are perfect for holding your favorite cold beverage.
+Volunteers who sign up for one 90-minute shift will receive a FREE beer ticket.
+Volunteers who sign up for two shifts will receive a beer ticket and a Klean Kanteen steel pint OR a BMF t-shirt.
 If you want to volunteer for more than two shifts, talk to any committee member about joining the BMF organizing committee!

 You can support the festival for years to come by drinking in our “Beer Garden”; while coolers with food, water and soft drinks are allowed into the festival grounds, as per ABC rules, no outside alcohol is allowed.